Postmenopausal confusion: Surgical menopause

 A 2019 systematic review and meta-analysis identified surgical menopause, especially when performed at or before the age of 45, as a substantial risk factor for cognitive decline and dementia.

 Cardiac procedures

 Lesions in the brain as indicated by arrows.

 Cardiac procedures such as invasive cerebral and coronary angiography, coronary artery bypass graft surgery (CABG), surgical aortic valve replacement, and transcatheter aortic valve replacement (TAVR) have been found to increase the risk of cognitive decline in females as they been found to increase the incidence of brain lesions.

 Mechanism

+Menopause-related cognitive declines are often connected to the changes in ovarian hormones, sleep disturbances, mood changes, vasomotor symptoms (VMS), and psychosocial factors.
+Lower-estrogen activity in the hippocampus and prefrontal cortex of the brain also plays a crucial role because of its relation with verbal memory and functioning.
+Lower estradiol levels after oophorectomy and gonadotropin-releasing hormones contribute to the decline in memory.

-The mechanism of postmenopausal confusion is poorly understood due to simultaneous aging-related physiological changes, as well as differential diagnoses presenting with similar symptoms.
-Research remains ongoing.
+The mechanism of postmenopausal confusion is poorly understood because of age related changes and the different diagnoses that present similar symptoms overtime.
+However, research remains ongoing.

 Treatment

 Overview

 There are pharmacological and non-pharmacological considerations in improving the symptoms of postmenopausal confusion.
-Currently, no pharmacological agents are indicated to treat postmenopausal confusion, but research remains ongoing.
+Currently, there are no pharmacological agents used to specifically treat postmenopausal confusion; however treatments that are used for menopause and other related conditions are considered.
 Non-pharmacological strategies to manage postmenopausal confusion symptoms are utilized, with focus on diet and exercise.